SpocWiki/_public/schema.org/predicate/Relations/has/has_return_policy_country.md

 - [ #has/_return_policy_country :: Country, Text ] or
 - [ has_return_policy_country :: Country, Text ]

-The country where the product has to be sent to for returns, for example "Ireland" using the &lt;a class="localLink" href="/name"&gt;name&lt;/a&gt; property of &lt;a class="localLink" href="/Country"&gt;Country&lt;/a&gt;.
-You can also provide the two-letter &lt;a href="http://en.wikipedia.org/wiki/ISO_3166-1"&gt;ISO 3166-1 alpha-2 country code&lt;/a&gt;.
+The country where the product has to be sent to for returns, for example "Ireland" using the [[name]] property of [[Country]].
+You can also provide the two-letter [ISO 3166-1 alpha-2 country code](http://en.wikipedia.org/wiki/ISO_3166-1).
 Note that this can be different from the country where the product was originally shipped from or sent to.

 Relation describes that:
 [ #has_/domain  :: MerchantReturnPolicy ]